bitnami-labs/sealed-secrets/helm/sealed-secrets/README.md

 This chart bootstraps a [Sealed Secret Controller](https://github.com/bitnami-labs/sealed-secrets) Deployment in [Kubernetes](http://kubernetes.io) using the [Helm](https://helm.sh) package manager.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
+Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for the deployment and management of Helm Charts in clusters.

 ## Prerequisites